 Ecuadorian-American, Blanca E. Vega discusses her journey in uncovering her racial identity.
 From growing up as a “zambita,” to discovering the AfroAmerindian maroon republic in Ecuador, to seeing herself in an AfroEcuadorian enslaved woman who fought for her freedom through the legal system, Blanca was searching for racial completeness beyond pervasive whiteness.
 Read her blog on the topic:

-Anonymous asked: Is Afro-latin@ used when someone looks black but is latin@?
+Anonymous said: Is Afro-latin@ used when someone looks black but is latin@?
 Or have some black yet mainly latin@?